Pie iron

-A pie iron, also called a pudgy pie iron, sandwich toaster, snackwicher, toastie maker, sandwich maker, or panini grill is a cooking appliance that consists of two hinged concave, round or square, cast iron or aluminium plates on long handles.
+A pie iron, also called a pudgy pie iron, sandwich toaster, snackwicher, pie burner, toastie maker, sandwich maker, or panini grill, is a cooking appliance that consists of two hinged concave, round or square, cast iron or aluminium plates on long handles.
 Its "clamshell" design resembles that of a waffle iron, but without the checkered pattern.
 Pie irons are used to heat, toast and seal the sandwich.

-Name

-The most common types in most countries are electrically heated counter-top models, and names vary from place to place.
-In the United Kingdom, the pie iron is referred to as a "toastie maker" or "toasted sandwich maker".

 Origins

 In the U.S., the Tostwich is possibly the earliest toasted sandwich maker, dating back to before 1920.
 However, it was not patented until 3 March 1925 (applied for on 26 May 1924).
 It was invented by Charles V. Champion, whose other inventions include a corn-popping machine for the mass production of popcorn.